 No Recovery, You Owe Us Nothing

 Slip and fall accidents happen.
 They happen to people of all ages, and they happen to people from all walks of life.
-They also happen due to a variety of different causes.
+They also happen due to a variety of different causes and special circumstances.
 If you slipped and fell, you might not be to blame for your own injuries.
 You may have a claim against the property owner, and you may be able to recover financial compensation with the help of a Pensacola slip and fall attorney.